tomi20v/maui/README.md

  - easily create and access data and relatives
  - basic CRUD (hard-coded MongoDB) for nested objects, including deep saves of inline and referred data
- - basic validation
+ - validation, concept: define fields by validators
- - be extensible for sub-projects
+ - be extensible for projects which use it

 Files, folders:
  app - sample app pieces